 Let us, therefore, keep our eyes upon Jesus, the Author and Finisher of our faith.
 Amen.

-If you are not a Christian, I respectfully ask you to consider my appeal.
+If you are not a Christian, I respectfully ask you to consider this appeal.

 The Bible says that if you have not invited Jesus into your life to be your Savior, you are in the grip of the Devil, though you may not realize it.
 Satan does not always come as a roaring lion.
 Sometimes he comes as an angel of light.
 He is the Arch Deceiver.
 You may think that he does not exist, or that you have power over him, or can control your dabbling in the occult if that is the case with you.
 Yet, Scripture - even Jesus Himself - affirms that he does exist and that you have no power over the him if you are not one of Christ's; and that when you die, you will die with your sins unforgiven, and will be cast out of God's holy presence and into Hell.
 This is grievous, but eternal, truth.